Neptune-Sky/VanillaUpgrades/README.md

 - Adds `km/s` as a velocity unit
 - % speed of light (`c`) as a velocity unit
 - Adds `kt` as a mass and thrust unit

+**New Cheats:**

+- Time slowdown, you can now use decimal timewarps and even freeze time completely.
+- Physics timewarp up to 25x on all difficulties.

 **New Keybinds:**